 Griffin School Partnerships (GSP) provides After-School and Mentoring opportunities for Williamsburg-James City County students to learn and grow with the support of William & Mary college student volunteers.

-In addition, Griffin After-School brings middle school students to W&M's campus three Saturdays each semester for enrichment programming.
-Students who attend after-school tutoring regularly are eligible to attend enrichment programs.
-Lunch and transportation in WJCC school buses are provided.
-In the fall, Griffin After-School also offers College Day, an opportunity for middle schools students and their families to learn about the college experience.
-In the spring, as a celebration of the student's hard work in the program, Griffin After-school students may participate in Big Trip.
+In addition, GSP After-School brings middle school students to W&M's campus at least two Saturdays each semester for enrichment programming.
+Students who attend after-school regularly are encouraged and expected to attend enrichment programs.
+Lunch and transportation in WJCC school buses is provided.
+In the spring, as a celebration of the student's hard work in the program, GSP After-School students may participate in Big Trip.
 Big Trip is an exciting full-day field trip to somewhere outside of the WJCC area.
 Previous trips have been to D.C., Monticello, and the Virginia Aquarium.

 Spring 2019 Enrichment Program Schedule